TobiAdeniji94/restaurant-chatbot-V2/README.md

 # Restaurant Chat Bot

-This is a simple restaurant chatbot that will assist customers in placing orders for their preferred meals.
+This is a simple restaurant chatbot that will assist customers in placing orders for their preferred meals built with NodeJS, Express and Socket.io

 ### Application link